-Also, the Group has received notices for earlier years from DoT claiming License fee on the total Income (including income from Non Licensed activities).
-The Group has replied to these notices stating that license fees are not payable on income from non-licensed activities.
-The Group believes that it has adequate legal defenses against these notices and that the ultimate outcome of these actions may not have a material adverse effect on the Group's financial position and result of operations.
+The Company which had received notices for earlier years from DoT claiming License fee on the total Income (including income from Non Licensed activities) has already responded to these notices stating that license fees are not payable on income from non-licensed activities.
+The Company believes that it has adequate legal defenses against these notices and that the ultimate outcome of these actions may not have a material adverse effect on the Company's financial position and result of operations.""